* FREE SHIPPING ON ORDERS $20 OR MORE! *

 This page talks about growing a winter garden where the temperature does not get below 22° Fahrenheit and the ground does not freeze.

-But in places like where we live, winters are fairly mild.
+But in places like where we live, winters are fairly mild (most of the time).
 The ground never freezes and the temperature does not drop below freezing very often and when it does, it does not stay there.

 So there is a lot of stuff we can plant, to include some flowers.

-These things will take a little bit longer to grow since they do not get as much sunlight.
+These things will take a little bit longer to grow since they do not get as much sunlight as in summer months.